-Alaska’s largest city, Anchorage is on the southcentral gulf coast,located on the shores of Cook Inlet.
+Alaska’s largest city, Anchorage is in the heart of the state’s southcentral gulf coast, located on the shores of Cook Inlet.
 Anchorage is also Mile 0 of the Glenn Highway and Mile 127 (the end) of the Seward Highway.

-Covering 1,961 square miles, Anchorage lies between the Chugach Mountains on the east and Knik Arm of Cook Inlet on the west.
+Covering 1,961 square miles (1,697 square miles of land, 264 of water), Anchorage lies between the Chugach Mountains on the east and Knik Arm of Cook Inlet on the west.
+The surrounding mountain ranges—the Chugach, the Kenais, the Talkeetnas, the icy peaks of the Tordrillo Mountains across Cook Inlet, the dramatic peaks of the Alaska Range (with Denali visible on the northern horizon, weather permitting) and the Aleutian Range surround the city in scenic splendor.
+Perched within the edge of Alaska’s vast, varied expanse of forests, mountains, rivers, taiga and tundra, the city offers abundant wilderness experiences in every direction.
 Combining cosmopolitan amenities with the creative enthusiasm of a young, progressive city gives Anchorage its appeal as an exciting and unique destination.

 Maps: Click on maps below for detailed PDFs.

 - Take the fully-narrated Anchorage Trolley Tour to get familiar with what Anchorage offers.
 Its route covers 15 miles of main attractions and the tour is just under an hour in length.

 - Visit downtown Anchorage on the weekend for the Anchorage Markets and Festival outdoor market.
 Shop more than 300 booths featuring produce, gifts and other items while enjoying the free music and events on stage.
 It makes a great starting point for your downtown tour of the shops, museums and historical sites.